Queen America

-Queen America is an American drama series that aired from November 18, 2018 to January 6, 2019 on Facebook Watch.
+Queen America is an American drama online series that aired from November 18, 2018 to January 6, 2019 on Facebook Watch.
 It stars Catherine Zeta-Jones, Belle Shouse, Teagle F. Bougere, Rana Roy, Molly Price, Isabella Amara and Megan West.
 The series follows a beauty pageant coach who suddenly finds herself backed into the position of training an untested contestant.

 Premise

 Queen America is set in Tulsa, Oklahoma, and follows "Vicki Ellis, the most renowned (and ruthless) pageant coach in the state, and the hapless Samantha Cole who hopes Vicki can mold her into worthwhile contender for the title of Miss America.
 Vicki is desperately sought after by young women competing to be Miss America for one reason; she can turn any girl into a winner.
 But when she gets paired with the beautiful but unpolished Samantha, Vicki’s entire reputation might be at stake."